 Damson jam is a delicious weekend project that you can even make with the kids.
 Damsons are tiny sour plums that are too bitter to eat, but make delicious jam.
 It is hard to remove their stones, so cook them whole and the stones will come to the surface as they cook.
 To make damson jam, it will take you 15 mins of preparation plus one hour of cooking time - your home will be filled with a lovely fruity scent.
 To make this damson jam recipe, you only need three ingredients - water, sugar and, of course damsons.
 This damson jam is also really simple to make, and it's ready in just 5 simple steps.
 You can also use this recipe to make plum jam, but in this case, cut the plums in half and remove the stones.
 A little jar of damson makes a lovely foodie gift for a family member or a friend, so you can make a batch and keep to offer as presents and to eat yourself.
 Lovely to spread on toast in the morning or with a fresh batch of scones.
+Love a good jam?
+We've got loads more delicious jam recipes right here!

 Watch how to make Damson jam